realm/realm-js/packages/realm-react/CONTRIBUTING.md

 # Contribution Guide
 ## Introduction
 We are extremely happy for any contributions to `@realm/react`.
-Realm is a very busy team and has many things to work on.
-If you are having an issue with this package and want to take it on yourself, feel free to open a PR and we will help guide you to get it merged.
+While we (the Realm team) are working hard to provide you the best possible experience as developers, we have a long backlog of things we want to do.
+If you are having an issue with or an idea for this package and want to take it on yourself, feel free to open a PR and we will help guide you to get it merged.

 That being said, the following should be considered along with the code changes:
 * Regression tests that fail without the code changes and pass with the code changes